 📌 Walk: Walk it off up the Dounies ★★☆☆☆

 Ascent: 140 metres

-Points of interest: Glenrothes Distillery; Muckle (big) Dounie; Little Dounie; The Linn waterfall; Rothes Castle; Glen Spey Distillery
+Points of interest: Glenrothes Distillery (not open to public); Muckle (big) Dounie; Little Dounie; The Linn waterfall; Rothes Castle; Glen Spey Distillery (not open to public)

 Route: Start - Glenrothes Distillery - Muckle Dounie - Little Doune - The Linn - Rothes Golf Club - Rothes Castle - start

 Terrain: Good earthy footpaths and clear tracks - walking boots shouldn't be required.

 Wildlife today: Just forest birds and sheep - but look out for red squirrels.

 Weather today: Mostly cloudy but dry; humid with little wind.